emonhossainraihan/Notes/redux-basic.md

         loading: false <br>
         error: error ( from API ) <br>

+## Thunk-Middleware
 Redux Thunk middleware allows you to write action creators that return a function instead of an action.
 The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
-The inner function receives the store methods `dispatch` and `getState` as parameters.
+The **inner function receives the store methods `dispatch` and `getState` as parameters.**
 ```js
 const redux = require("redux");
 const createStore = redux.createStore;